kubernetes/website/content/en/docs/contribute/suggesting-improvements.md

 ## Suggesting new content

-If you think content should exist, but you aren't sure where it should go, you can still file an issue.
+If you have an idea for new content, but you aren't sure where it should go, you can still file an issue.
 Either:

 - Choose an existing page in the section you think the content belongs in and click **Create an issue**.